How Much House Can I Afford Calculator

 • Gross income is used for the ratio model, not take-home pay.

-• Property tax, homeowners insurance, and HOA dues are included in the monthly housing estimate.
+• Property tax, homeowners insurance, and HOA dues are included in the monthly housing estimate, and PMI can be added as a simple benchmark estimate below 20% down.

 • This is a planning estimate only and not a lender-specific approval model.